DTS-STN/Service-Canada-Design-System/README.md

 @dts-stn:registry=https://npm.pkg.github.com
 ```

-You can then import the components you wish to use anywhere in your project
+**Step 4:** You can now import the components you wish to use anywhere in your project

 ```js
 import { Component } from "@dts-stn/decd-design-system";
 ```

+**Important Note** To see available components please refer to our storybook page [DECD Design System Storybook](https://dts-stn.github.io/DECD-Design-System/main).
+Make sure to view the **Doc tab** of each component to see important information about how to use components and the props you can pass into them.

 ## Developing this Package 👨🏽‍💻👩🏽‍💻